Amending an Existing Planning Permit

 - Major changes to the endorsed plans

-When minor changes to the endorsed plans are proposed, they can generally be assessed under the Secondary Consent process.
-The Secondary Consent allows for the approval of minor modifications to the endorsed plans without having to go through the full planning permit process.
+When changes to the endorsed plans are proposed, they can be assessed under the Secondary Consent process.
+The Secondary Consent allows for the approval of modifications to the endorsed plans without having to go through the full planning permit process.

 Did you know some works exempt under the Planning Scheme may require an amendment to an existing planning permit?